mmustafasaghir81/-MARK-DOWN-/Mark-Down.md

 > the block of special text the block of special text the block of special text the block of special text
 ---
 # 3-Line Break
-This is a 40 days long course Data Science with Python AKA\
+This is a long course AI for PIACI Institue (Student of Q2)\
 Python for Data Science\
 This is Second Line
 ---